mauriayllon/backend_finconecta/README.md

 ### Exercise 4: Kubernetes Deployment

-All yaml files in the root project
+All yaml files in the root k8 package project, you have a steps.txt with the guideline of the deployment